You can’t score well if you can’t putt! The putter is the one club you use on every hole!

 If there is one area where we could all make a significant dent in our game, it’s putting.
 We use the putter more than any other club in the bag, so if there’s a club we want to be comfortable with, it’s the putter.

 If you’re a high handicapper or beginner, there’s a good chance, you’re three-putting.
 And this kills your score, not to mention incredibly frustrating.
-Reducing your three-putting and increase your one-putt successes, will surely help you break the 90’s or possibly the 80’s.
+Reducing your three-putting and increase your one-putt successes, will surely help you break the 90’s (Golf Tips to Break the 90’s) or possibly the 80’s.

 Types of Putter Heads